collective/collective.jsonify/README.rst

 transmogrifier pipeline on the site you're importing to, using the blueprints in the collective.jsonmigrator_ package.

-Alternatively use the provided export script by adding it to
+Alternatively use the provided export script by adding it to an external method as described in `using the exporter`_.

 For more information see the documentation_.